datacamp/authoring/docs/mobile/README.md

 comprises 8 to 15 exercises, which are the fundamental building block of mobile content.

+> #### info::Note
-This philosophy of using the exercise as an exclusive building block distinguishes mobile content from desktop content.
+> This philosophy of using the exercise as an exclusive building block distinguishes mobile content from desktop content.
 Rather than alternating between exposition (in the form of videos or written lessons), and interactive exercises, exposition should be kept to a bare minimum - always prefer showing over telling.

 The last lesson in every chapter is a practice lesson, which is 10 - 25 exercises.
 The only material difference between a practice lesson and a course